5 Benefits Of Power Factor Correction That Can Impact Your Utility Bill

 2. Reduced Demand Charges

 Many electric utility companies charge for maximum metered demand based on either the highest registered demand in kilowatts (KW meter) or a percentage of the highest registered demand in KVA (KVA meter), whichever is greater.
 If the power factor is low, the percentage of the measured KVA will be significantly greater than the KW demand.
-Improving the power factor through power factor correction will lower the demand charge, helping to reduce your electricity bill.
+Improving the power factor through power factor correction not only lowers the demand charge, but enhances industrial energy management, reducing your electricity bill.

 3. Increased Load Carrying Capabilities in Existing Circuits

 Loads drawing reactive power also demand reactive current.
 Installing power factor correction capacitors at the end of existing circuits near the inductive loads reduces the current carried by each circuit.
-The reduction in current flow resulting from improved power factor may allow the circuit to carry new loads, saving the cost of upgrading the distribution network when extra capacity is required for additional machinery or equipment, saving your company thousands of dollars in unnecessary upgrade costs.
+The reduced current flow from improved power factor correction can increase load-carrying capabilities in existing circuits, saving the cost of upgrading the distribution network when extra capacity is required for additional machinery or equipment, saving your company thousands of dollars in unnecessary upgrade costs.
 In addition, the reduced current flow reduces resistive losses in the circuit.

 4. Improved Voltage